hencou/shelly_gen4_matter_module/README.md

 There are two ways to install the firmware for the first time.

-**Option A — from the stock Shelly web UI (no UART, no opening the device):** build the web-UI package and upload it through the stock Shelly device page (**Settings → Firmware**, "install from file"):
+**Option A — from the stock Shelly web UI (no UART, no opening the device):** build the web-UI zip package and upload it through the stock Shelly device page (**Settings → Firmware**, "install from file"):

 ```bash